So you want to buy your leased car?

 I, on the other hand, only buy, never lease.
 Unless you have some type of investment that you can put your money into that pays more than lease interest and other charges, it's always better to buy to own.
 BTW, I drive a 1989 Honda Civic with 179,000 miles on it.
 I get 34 miles to the gallon and I spend about $1,000 a year for maintenance.
 Rather than impress others with a snazzy pimpmobile, I prefer to impress myself with the money I save by not buying a new car for the past 18 years.

 But back to my wife.
 On Saturday she went back to the dealer that leased her vehicle.
-When she told them that wanted to buy the car, they rolled out the finance papers.
+When she told them that she wanted to buy the car, they rolled out the finance papers.
 No, she wanted to pay cash - no financing.

 "Well, we have to appraise the car first," they said.
 She asked why that was necessary, she wanted to buy the car outright.
 "That's our procedure," she was told.
 She informed the dealer that she wasn't going to pay for any appraisal.
 "No worry, there's no charge."